anokidev/dotfiles/README.md

 This is used to store all my dotfiles.
 Licensed in MIT License.

-- personal-rice-dotfiles : For my personal PC, which I used for work.
+- [personal](./personal/README.md) : For my personal PC, which I used for work.
-- freebsd-rice-dotfiles : For my FreeBSD VM, which is created for r/unixporn.
+- [freebsd](./freebsd/README.md) : For my FreeBSD VM, which is created for r/unixporn.